jRydell/johanR-sluteprojekt-react/README.md

-# 📚 Bookster: A Web Service for Book Enthusiasts
+# 📚 Bookster: A Web application for Book Enthusiasts

 Bookster is a web service for book enthusiasts, where users can search for books and retrieve information from Open Library API.
 Bookster allows users to mark and save favorite books/authors, keep track of read books and create book reviews.